Sangeetha2022/github/docs/design/template_document/add_new_template_documentation.md

 # Add new template to geppetto
 ## Aim:
  To layout the procedure to add new template to geppetto application.
-Geppetto can different different types of UI designs by user friendly designed template web pges and template screens.
+Geppetto can generate different types of UI designs by user friendly designed template web pges and template screens.
 ## Requirements:
 We need geppetto UI application and some node application server for adding the new template.
 List of applications needed are listed below: